EMSoudy/DataProjects/README.md

 Statistical Analystis:

-- Graphical and Descriptive Statistics conclude that premature infants are more likely to have higher and abnormal PT than full term infants
+- Graphical and Descriptive Statistics:
+     -  Conclude that premature infants are more likely to have higher and abnormal PT than full term infants

-Student's t-test / Ten Step Hypothosis
+- Student's t-test / Ten Step Hypothosis
       - The Student's t-test is used to test the hypothesis that separate populations have equal means by using the p-value
       - The 10 Step Hypothesis was the more prominent and detailed way to test the hypothesis by using the t-value
      -  Both hypothesis tests conclude that the null hypothesis is rejected and the alternate hypothesis is accepted that there is a significant difference in the means of the two populations

 Conclusion
  - There is a significant difference between the PT of full term and premature infants